tess-hartis/scripts/README.md

 A collection of scripts

 1. [Repository Bundler](bundle_repo.sh): Bundles a repository fully or incrementally based on conditions in order to safely transfer to cloud-based storage folder.
-This script can be scheduled each day to save repository changes without pushing to GitHub.